bpf-endeavor/bpf-app-offload-measurement/README.md

 ## List of Benchmarks

+**eBPF Hook Related:**

 * Overhead of entering and exiting eBPF for XDP, TC, and SK\_SKB
 * Time since packet arrival (since received in driver / XDP) until it reachs to TC, and SK\_SKB hooks
+* Overhead of an empty eBPF program on throughput and latency

+**eBPF API (MAPs, Helpers, ...):**

+* Overhead of using Array, Hash-map, Ring, ... for communication with user program
+* Investigate overhead of different techniques for chaining programs used to mitigate the eBPF program's complexity limit

+**eBPF Compilation Process:**

 * Report overhead of having a bound-check in a tight loop
 * Comparing the overhead of hardcoding code into the driver vs. having a eBPF program

-* Overhead of using Array, Hash-map, Ring, ... for communication with user program
+**System Design Elements:**

 * Measure benefit of reducing the size of packet when passing it from kernel to user program
 * Demonstrate performance interference among flows belonging accelerated by eBPF and those not
-* Investigate overhead of different techniques for chaining programs used to mitigate the eBPF program's complexity limit

 ## Cite Paper